PangolinMode/forty-jekyll-theme/elements.md

 -->
 <!-- Text stuff -->
 <h3>Pride Flag Emojis</h3>
-<p>While brainstorming for a new partnership campaign between AT&T and The Trevor Project, I wanted to figure out how to bring comfort and light to those isolated LGBTQ+ teens in homes that are hostile to their identity.
-How do we go about normalizing acceptance of more gender, sexual, and romantic identities?
-A simple question then occurred to me: Why is it that the rainbow pride flag is the only one in the emoji keyboard?
-After some research I learned that the process to approve indiviudal emojis takes a long time, but there was a way around this.
-Thus, the pride flag emoji petition was born, to help raise awareness of a faster solution.
-Within a few days, we heard from one of the emoji-making companies we hoped to reach, and they designed free-to-use flags for many of the often overlooked identities.
-The petition continues to rack up more signatures each day over a year later.  </p>
+<p>While brainstorming for a new partnership campaign <br />
+between AT&T and The Trevor Project, I wanted to <br />
+figure out how to bring comfort and light to those <br />
+isolated LGBTQ+ teens in homes that are hostile <br />
+to their identity.
+How do we go about normalizing <br />
+acceptance of more gender, sexual, and romantic identities? <br />
+A simple question then occurred to me: Why is it that <br />
+the rainbow pride flag is the only one in the emoji keyboard? <br />
+After some research I learned that the process to approve <br />
+indiviudal emojis takes a long time, but there was a way <br />
+around this.
+Thus, the pride flag emoji petition was born, <br />
+to help raise awareness of a faster solution.
+Within a few days, <br />
+we heard from one of the emoji-making companies we hoped to reach, <br />
+and they designed free-to-use flags for many of the often <br />
+overlooked identities.
+The petition continues to rack up more <br />
+signatures each day over a year later.  </p>
 <!--Taking away image for now
 <span class="image fit"><img src="{% link assets/images/PrideFlagEmojisPetition.png %}" alt="" /></span>
 -->